-Fiscal Year 2016 to 2015 Change (in thousands): 2016 2015 \$ % General and administrative expenses \$ 8,282 \$ 9,011 \$ (729) (8)% Sales and marketing expenses 4,806 4,432 374 8 % Total selling, general, and administrative \$ 13,088 \$ 13,443 \$ (355) (3)%
+Fiscal Year 2017 to 2016 Change (in thousands): 2017 2016 \$ % General and administrative expenses \$ 7,121 \$ 8,282 \$ (1,161) (14)% Sales and marketing expenses 4,313 4,806 (493) (10)% Total selling, general, and administrative \$ 11,434 \$ 13,088 \$ (1,654) (13)%

 General and administrative expenses consist primarily of compensation and related benefits and reimbursable travel and living expenses related to the Company's executive and administrative staff, general corporate expenses, amortization of intangible assets and occupancy costs.
-The decrease in expense in fiscal 2016 was primarily due to a reduction in professional fees, stock compensation expense and accrued bonuses.
+The decrease in these expenses in fiscal 2017 from fiscal 2016 was primarily due to a reduction in professional fees for accounting and legal services, stock compensation and severance expense, as well as a reduction in amortization expense as several intangible assets associated with the Meta acquisition in 2012 reached the end of their assigned economic lives.

 Sales and marketing expenses consist primarily of compensation and related benefits and reimbursable travel and living expenses related to the Company's sales and marketing staff, as well as advertising and marketing expenses, including expenses incurred in connection with trade shows.
-The increase in sales and marketing expense in fiscal 2016 over 2015 is primarily due to an increase in sales and marketing personnel costs, as well as to the annual user conference hosted by the Company in the third quarter of fiscal 2016, whereas no such event occurred in fiscal 2015.
+The decrease in sales and marketing expense in fiscal 2017 over 2016 was primarily due to a reduction in stock compensation, severance, and sales commission expense.